MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/03-run-sweep-job.md

 ---
 lab:
   title: 'Lab: Perform hyperparameter tuning with a sweep job'
   module: 'Module: Run jobs in Azure Machine Learning with CLI (v2)'
+  description: In this exercise, you'll train a Gradient Boosting Classifier model.
+Explore the training script main.py by navigating to mslearn-aml-cli/Allfiles/Labs/02/sweep-job/src/main.py.
+The dataset used is the registered dataset diabetes-data.
+  duration: 34 minutes
+  level: 100
+  islab: true
 ---

 # Run a sweep job to tune hyperparameters